 Always turn off the shutoff switch (see Solution 2) and turn the thermostat off or all the way down before changing the filter or working on the thermostat or furnace.

+Gas furnace not blowing hot air?
 Just as with switches, someone may have turned off a gas valve and then forgotten to turn it back on.
-Trace the gas line back from the furnace to the meter, and if you see a handle that's perpendicular to the gas pipe, turn it so it's parallel.
+Trace the gas line back from the furnace to the meter, and if you see a handle that’s perpendicular to the gas pipe, turn it so it’s parallel.
+Gas furnace repair is depends on how old your furnace is.
 If you have an old furnace or boiler, you may have a pilot light.
-Remove the front panel and the burner cover and check to make sure it's lit.
+Remove the front panel and the burner cover and check to make sure it’s lit.

 Drawn by the warmth, birds sometimes fall into the chimney exhaust flue.
 Turn the furnace off and the thermostat all the way down, then dismantle the duct where it exits the furnace and check for debris.
 Be sure to reassemble the sections in the same order and direction that you took them out.